 On the side, I made cauliflower mashed potatoes.
 Delicious!

-- 12 oz. chicken breast, cut in half
+- 12 ounces chicken breast, cut in half

 - 1 large egg